PHorg Logo

 1921

-Map showing the location of the Palace Hotel and its Market Street neighbors in 1921.
+Map showing the location of The Palace Hotel and its Market Street neighbors in 1921.

 PH PPC 1920